dariusbakunas/dariusbakunas.github.io/_posts/2014-10-25-arduino-with-xbee-and-ros.md

 ![rqt_graph][7]

 As you can see, there are two nodes - '/teleop_twist_keyboard' and '/cmd_vel_listener_XXX_XXXX'.
-The first one is the one that interacts with your keyboard.The second one sends commands over the ZigBee network.
+The first one is the one that interacts with your keyboard.
+The second one sends commands over the ZigBee network.
 Both communicate over /cmd_vel topic, which means instead of teleop_twist_keyboard, you could use anything else, as long as it can publish to the same topic.

 So there it is, a complete Arduino - XBee - ROS example.